 - Threshold (90% - 104% FTP) – Moderate to hard effort and leg sensations that can be maintained for up to 1 hour.
 A conversation is difficult, and concentration is required.

 - VO2Max (105% - 120% FTP) – Power that is primarily taxing your VO2Max system.
 Leg sensations are high, and conversation is not possible.
 VO2Max can be maintained for 3-8 minutes.

 - Anaerobic (120% - 149% FTP) – Extremely hard efforts with severe leg sensations that can be maintained for 30 seconds up to 3 minutes.

 - Neuromuscular (>150% FTP) – Sprinting power that is taxing your neuromuscular system and can be maintained for 1-20 seconds.

 While fitness is a complicated concept, it can be simplified to just an accumulation of training.
 The Fitness Score is calculated using Training Load to measure your daily training and an impulse-response model to quantify its effect over time.
 This will intuitively capture the building up of fitness, as well as the loss of fitness during a break.

 Conceptually, fatigue is easy to understand; it's that tired feeling which limits your performance.
 We model it the same way as fitness, but on a shorter time scale.
-You'll notice the score go up quickly after a couple hard days, but also go down quickly as you take a few days off.
+You'll notice the score go up quickly after a couple of hard days, but also go down quickly as you take a few days off.

 Being in form, or "peaking," happens when one is very fit but not fatigued.
 Here we model this as the difference between your Fitness Score and your Fatigue Score.